Teva's generic epinephrine auto-injectors, equivalent to EpiPen® and EpiPen Jr® (epinephrine injection, USP) Auto-Injectors.

 Here at Teva, we are committed to providing high-quality generic medicines to millions of patients around the world.
 It is our passion to produce generic medicines at costs that can help make them available to those who need them.

-Teva leads the way in generics.
+Teva leads the way

 • Over 115 years of experience